List of Formula One broadcasters: Russia

-Since 2015 Formula One in Russia is broadcast on Match TV and Match!
+Formula One in Russia was previously broadcast on Match TV and Match!
 Arena including free practices.
 Vladimir Bashmakov comments on free practices and Alexey Popov along with Natalya Fabrichnova comment on qualifying sessions and races.
-Their contracts were terminated ahead of the 2022 season as a result of Russia's invasion of Ukraine.
+Before Match TV did appear on the TV, Popov and Fabrichnova commented races on Russia 2 channel.
+They both along with Bashmakov commented of races Formula 3 and Formula 2 in 2019 (only 2019 Sochi round), and all races in 2020 and 2021.
+Their contracts were terminated ahead of the 2022 season.
+No races are currently aired on Russian TV as a result of Russia's invasion of Ukraine.

 Spain

 In the pay-per-view channel DAZN, which holds the rights of the entire championship exclusively in Spain from the 2021 season replacing Movistar F1, the main commentator is journalist Antonio Lobato.
 Co-commentators for the qualifying and the race are former Arrows, Jaguar, McLaren, Sauber and HRT driver Pedro de la Rosa and F1 engineer Toni Cuquerella, who worked for Williams, Ferrari, and HRT.
 Cuquerella is also the co-commentator for Free Practice 3 while journalists Jacobo Vega and Cristobal Rosaleny alternate the co-commentating on the Friday Free Practices.
 They comment from a TV studio in Madrid, except for the Spanish Grand Prix, where journalist Nira Juanco acts as presenter.
 Pit reporters are journalist Noemí de Miguel and former F1 mechanic in Super Aguri and HRT Albert Fàbrega.
 Also, Ferrari test driver Marc Gené provides analysis from the circuit before, during and/or after every session.
 Other contributors include Miguel Portillo and former GP2 driver Roldán Rodríguez.

-In Teledeporte, the sports channel of the Spanish national public TV, which offers a 60-minutes time highlights of every race (except the Spanish Grand Prix, which is shown live in the TVE main channel La 1), journalist Marc Martí is the main commentator, with GP3 Series driver Alex Palou as co-commentator.
+In Teledeporte, the sports channel of the Spanish national public TV, which offers a 60-minutes time highlights of every race (except the Spanish Grand Prix, which is shown live in the TVE main channel La 1), journalist Marc Martí is the main commentator, with 2021, 2023, 2024 and 2025 IndyCar Series Champion Alex Palou as co-commentator.
 In the live broadcast of the Spanish Grand Prix, they were joined by FIA World Endurance Championship and former Manor Marussia F1 driver Roberto Merhi and journalist Juan Carlos Garcia, who was the pit reporter.

 In Catalan channel TV3, which has the same coverage as TVE, the main commentator is Francesc Latorre, with veteran journalist Francesc Rosés as co-commentator.
 In the live coverage of the Spanish Grand Prix, they were joined by former HRT and current DTM engineer Arnau Niubó, with journalist Jordi Gil as pit reporter.